Bobbakov/robgraumans/index.md

-# ---
-# title: Home
-# ---

 <div style="display: flex; align-items: center;">
   <h1 style="margin-right: 20px;">Rob Graumans</h1>
   <img src="picture.jpg" alt="Rob Graumans" width="150" style="border-radius:50%;">
 </div>

 I am interested in the effect of algorithmic trading and machine learning on market quality and market integrity.
-My main focus is on understanding what market manipulation in the modern might look like, and understanding what drives trading algorithms to do what they do.
+My main focus is on understanding what market manipulation in the modern might look like, what drives trading algorithms to do what they do, on collusion, and agent-based modelling of trading algorithms.

 ---

 *All content on this website is provided in my personal capacity and does not represent the views or positions of the institutions with which I am affiliated.*